 Newcastle University engineers are developing new prosthetic limbs to empower people's lives

-A small number of amputees have already trialled the new technology and now the team are working with experts at Newcastle upon Tyne Hospitals NHS Foundation Trust to offer the ‘hands with eyes’ to patients at Newcastle’s Freeman Hospital.
+A number of amputees have already trialled these innovations at Newcastle University.
+The team are working with experts at Newcastle upon Tyne Hospitals NHS Foundation Trust to test the ‘hand that sees’ and other methods with NHS patients.

 Dr Kianoush Nazarpour

 Dr Kianoush Nazarpour is Reader in Biomedical Engineering in the School of Engineering, with secondary affiliation to the Institute of Neuroscience.
 His work combines analytical and experimental techniques to develop novel signal processing algorithms to understand how the brain learns to control limb movement.

 Subscribe to our mailing list to receive updates on this and other key research stories from Newcastle University.

 Our experts are devising 'Smart’ bricks to improve sustainability

 Our research shapes international understanding on deep-sea pollution